-Whining noise in the car can be irritating and distracting, both.
+Whining noise in the car can be irritating and distracting.
 Assuming there are no hungry children in the back seat – it also usually indicates there is some issue with the car which has to be addressed before it becomes a major issue or results in a breakdown.
-There can be multiple causes of car whining noise, from the requirements of an oil change to a stuck piston, or something else.
+There can be multiple causes of car whining noise, from the requirements of an oil change in Regina, Canada to a stuck piston, or something else.
 Here are some of the major issues which might be causing whining noise in your car.

 1. Steering Wheel